 SapC-DOPS is a reagent that targets stressed cells.
 We are using it to determine if, through the addition of a fluorophore, we can image arthritis earlier in animals than can be done with macroscopic scoring.
 This novel technology provides the sensitivity required to assess arthritic disease onset and progression in live subjects.
 This line of research may eventually provide a means for targeted local delivery of therapeutic biologics.
-These studies are being done in conjunction with Xiaoyang Qi, PhD, (human genetics) and Matthew Flick, PhD (experimental hematology).
+These studies are being done in conjunction with Xiaoyang Qi, PhD, (UC Cancer Biology) and Matthew Flick, PhD (Experimental Hematology).